mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 Query OK, 0 rows affected (0.00 sec)
 ```

-MySQL monitor fetches the `@@server_id` variable and other informations from `SHOW SLAVE STATUS` in order to compute the replication topology tree that may include intermediate master servers, called relay servers.
+MySQL monitor fetches the `@@server_id` variable and other information from `SHOW SLAVE STATUS` in order to compute the replication topology tree that may include intermediate master servers, called relay servers.

 The *Master* server used by router modules is the so called "root master": a server that has the `SERVER_MASTER` status bit set and it's at the lowest level of the replication depth.